 Yet I will rejoice in the LORD, I will joy in the God of my salvation.
 The thought rose again, as if God himself was replying to her accusation.

-And then, she was reminded of Jesus.
+And then, Jesus came to her mind.
 Here was a man who loved with an unrelenting passion that couldn’t be imitated through human strength alone.
-He blessed in spite of cursings.
-Forgave in spite of intentional hurts.
-Loved in spite of hatred.
+He blessed despite cursings.
+Forgave despite intentional hurts.
+Loved despite hatred.
 And when faced with obstacle after problem after enemy, he continued on.
 Not because he enjoyed the way.
-But rather because that was who he was.
+But because that was who he was.
 It was his calling.

 As she pulled into the church parking lot, she asked, partly to herself and partly to God, “What is my calling?”
 The thought rolled through her mind like a hamster in one of those little plastic balls – making lots of noise but not making any progress.
 Am I even called?
 Have I been deceived this whole time?

 As she entered the sanctuary, she checked the clock: 9:13.
-She strolled to the front of the church and knelt down at the old, wooden altar – the cloth covering the top frayed, pieces of wood chipped, cracks running through several of the supports – it reminded her of herself in some way.
+She strolled to the front of the church and kneeled down at the old, wooden altar – the cloth covering the top frayed, pieces of wood chipped, cracks running through several of the supports – it reminded her of herself.
 Still standing, but broken.

 She prayed until her ear caught the stray sound of a car rolling into the front parking lot, an engine cutting off and two doors simultaneously opening and shutting.
-Her head raised as she looked out the window.
-She glanced at the clock again: 9:32.
+Her head raised as her eyes glanced out the window.
+She looked at the clock again: 9:32.
 That’s odd, she thought as she stood and walked towards the door.
 She hadn’t unlocked it yet so the man and woman were standing right outside the entryway.
 Their mouths were moving but she couldn’t make out anything they were saying.
 They looked nervous.
-The man’s leg had a slight shake and the woman had crossed her arms in an uncomfortable manner.
+The man’s leg had a slight shake and the woman had crossed her arms uncomfortably.
 When she got to the door, she pushed it open.

 “Well good morning, y’all are early!” she said with a hint of feigned surprise in her voice.
 She knew something wasn’t right.

-“Good morning,” his wife said with a smile that was as fake as her platinum blonde hair.
+“Good morning,” his wife said with a smile as fake as her platinum hair.

 “Good morning,” the man replied customarily.
 It was obvious he didn’t want to be there.